 Few fabrics are as elegant, sensual, and incessantly on-trend as silk.
 This must-have (and must-touch) fabric has been a symbol of luxury and elegance for centuries.
-While the question of how to wear silk is relatively straightforward (answer: always, with everything), the question of how to wash silk is a bit more daunting.
+While the question of wearing silk is relatively straightforward (answer: always, with everything), the question of how to wash silk is a bit more daunting.
 To help eliminate the guesswork and keep your favorite silks in top form, we’ve put together a simple guide with a few essential tips for laundering silk at home.

 Read on to learn how to wash silk in just five simple steps.